Qiskit/qiskit-code-assistant-vscode/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 <!--
-⚠️ If you do not respect these two points, your issue will be closed.
+⚠️ If you do not respect this point, your issue will be closed.
-- Don't forget the checkbox at the end of your issue.
 - Respect this template.
 -->